Opportunities and Activities

 Forensic Science and Law Summer Workshop

 The professional Forensic Science and Law fraternity Phi Sigma Lambda host an annual Forensic Science and Law Workshop at Duquesne University.
-Students and faculty of the Bayer School Forensic Science and Law program, will offer the four-day workshop.
+Students and faculty of the Bayer School Forensic Science and Law program offer the four-day workshop.
 High school students from Pittsburgh and the surrounding area are invited to participate.

 Duquesne students and faculty combine community service with environmental samplingat Wingfield Pines, an 80-acre tract in Upper St. Clair, Pa. that was formerly a strip mining site.
 Before remediation efforts were begun, an abandoned mine shaft was spewing 43 tons of iron oxide deposits into the environment each year, turning the water a telltale orange hue.